Screenwriter · Cultural Producer · Artist Trust Fellow (2026)

 About

-That story begins with Arthur Wellington Clah — her great-great-grandfather, a 19th-century Tsimshian man who kept a diary written in English through one of the most devastating events in Northwest Coast history.
+It begins with Arthur Wellington Clah — her great-great-grandfather, who learned English from a missionary, having first taught the missionary his own language.
+For fifty years he kept a diary in that hard-won English through one of the most devastating periods in Northwest Coast history, including the 1862 smallpox epidemic.

-Iverson knew they existed for thirty years before she finally went to London and opened them.
+Iverson knew of them for years before she finally opened them herself.

-"writed by him to let all new people about old People"— Arthur Wellington Clah, from his diary, 1869
+"writed by him to let all new people about old People"

 Featured Work